Samsung/TizenRT/os/fs/smartfs/README.txt

    a.
 The logical sector number is a 16-bit field (i.e. 65535 is the max).
    b.
 Logical sector number 65535 (0xFFFF) is reserved as this is typically
       the "erased state" of the FLASH.

+3. SMARTFS is vulnerable to corruptions in the event of a sudden power-loss which may leave the contents of the system in an inconsistenct state if an operation was underway.
+The consequences may be in the form of an inconsistent filesystem which is unfit for use, or corrupted files whose contents cannot be determined to be correct or not.
+The CRC written to every sector can only safeguard the fs to a certain extent.

 ioctls
 ======